psytrx/flux-old/examples/README.md

 ---

-¹ Timing & performance stats are measured on an AMD Ryzen 7 7800X3D with 8 cores.
+¹ Timing & performance stats are measured on an 8-core AMD Ryzen 7 7800X3D